-There are different recommendations for how to respond and what evidence you should provide.
-These depend on the dispute reason and what was purchased (physical product, digital product or service, or offline service).
-There is also general evidence you should include when responding to any kind of dispute.
+Follow the recommendations when responding to disputes and providing evidence.
+The recommendations depend on the dispute reason and what was purchased (physical product, digital product or service, or offline service).
+You should also include general evidence when responding to any kind of dispute.
 Including as much relevant information as possible in a response increases the likelihood that the dispute is found in your favor.

 Compelling evidence for Visa disputes

 Visa has more stringent requirements on the evidence required to overturn disputes with a reason of fraudulent or product not received.
 You must provide at least one piece of compelling evidence—proof that the cardholder participated in the transaction, received any goods or services, or benefited from the transaction—with any dispute response.
-Multiple pieces of information comprise certain types of compelling evidence (for example, a customer’s IP address and their device’s location at the time of purchase).
-If you don’t submit all required compelling evidence, a dispute can’t be overturned.
+Multiple pieces of information comprise certain types of compelling evidence (for example, a customer’s IP address and the location of their device at the time of purchase).
+If you don’t submit all required compelling evidence, you can’t overturn a dispute.